-All persons accessing this area must wear and display a RAIC at all times while present in the designated Apron Area
+All persons accessing this area must wear and display a RAIC at all times, or have a valid Document of Entitlement, while present in the Restricted Area within the designated apron section.

 5.2 Hangar Areas

 These areas are uncontrolled.
 All vehicles must yield and clear taxi lanes or aprons to allow aircraft the right of way.